HTTP-RPC/Kilo/README.md

         }
     }

-Executing an HTTP GET request for the following URL would produce the number 9 in response:
+Executing a GET request for the following URL would invoke the service's `add()` method, producing the number 9 in response:

     /math/add?a=6&b=3

-Similarly, a GET for the following URL would also produce the number 9:
+Similarly, a GET for the following URL would invoke the `addValues()` metho, producing the number 9:

     /math/addValues?values=1&values=3&values=5